 For Advanced Undergraduates

-Advising is mandatory for all undergraduates desiring acceptance into the Early Childhood/Early Childhood Special Education Teacher Education Program.
+Advising is mandatory for all undergraduate students desiring acceptance into the Early Childhood/Early Childhood Special Education Teacher Education Program.
+Advising is also mandatory for undergraduate students pursuing the Human Development major.
 For more information or to schedule an advising appointment, contact the Office of Student Services at 301-405-2364.

 Undergraduate Research Experiences